crimx/retux/packages/retux/README.md

 - Minimalist.
 Retux reduces huge volume of boilerplate code while still gaining better type-infer and auto-completion.
 - Declarative.
 Action-First desgin instead of Action-Creator-Fisrt makes it clean, less-hacking and easy to read for new contributors(including future-self!).
 - Type-safe(strongly-typed).
 Retux enforces strict typings.
 With utilities of Retux you will never lose the strictness of typings while enjoying great flexibility.
 - Scalable.
 A Retux module can be easily split into isomorphic sub-modules.
-Retux can also optionly leverage the power of meta-programming on modern engine for further performance boost.
+Retux can also optionally leverage the power of meta-programming on modern engine for further performance boost.

 ## Installation